heimrichhannot/contao-stylesheet-manager-bundle/README.md

 ### Installation

-1. Add the following code to a config.php of some of your modules (according to your project):
+1. Add the following code to a config.php of one of your modules (preferably some kind of module containing all the business logic of your project):
     ```
     $GLOBALS['TL_STYLESHEET_MANAGER_CSS'] = [
         'core'    => [